jsguy/dataportal/README.md

 </html>
 ```

-Change "http://local.mac:32827/dataPortal" to the IP address or URL of where you're running your dataportal server.
+**Note:** Change "http://local.mac:32827/dataPortal" to the IP address or URL of where you're running your dataportal server.
-This example should log out a message each time the object is published for the "myobject" topic - it should show the save value on the last console.og line in each browser.
+This example should log out a message each time the object is published for the "myobject" topic - it should show the same value on the last console.log line in each browser.

 ## Um, why?

-Curiosity - I've seen many other implementations - including what they do in MeteorJS - they all seem unnessecarily complex for something as simple as syncing JSON across a websocket, so this is just an experiement to see if it can be done a little simpler.
-Obviously this means we haven't implemented any protocols (such as [DDP](https://en.wikipedia.org/wiki/Distributed_Data_Protocol)), but rather just allow object to be syncronised, using [https://github.com/benjamine/jsondiffpatch](jsondiffpatch) for efficiency.
+Curiosity - I've seen many other implementations - including what they do in MeteorJS - they all seem unnecessarily complex for something as simple as syncing JSON across a websocket, so this is just an experiment to see if it can be done a little simpler.
+Obviously this means we haven't implemented any protocols (such as [DDP](https://en.wikipedia.org/wiki/Distributed_Data_Protocol)), but rather just allow object to be synchronized, using [https://github.com/benjamine/jsondiffpatch](jsondiffpatch) for efficiency.
 As I said, this is an experiment, and so is not meant for production code.

 ## Usage